Sirex noctilio: Symbiosis

-The sirex woodwasp and Amylostereum areolatum have a mutualistic symbiotic relationship.
-The sirex woodwasp is, together with S. juvencus and S. nitobei from eastern Asia, one of three symbionts of the fungus that in the first instance benefits from its vector function.
+The European woodwasp and Amylostereum areolatum have a mutualistic symbiotic relationship.
+The European woodwasp is, together with S. juvencus and S. nitobei from eastern Asia, one of three symbionts of the fungus that in the first instance benefits from its vector function.
 Additionally, the wasp creates the optimal conditions for the infestation through the fungus by drilling into the underlying wood layers and weakening the host tree.
 The fungus has adapted to this process in the course of evolution and only rarely creates fruit bodies.

 Conversely, the woodwasp is fully dependent on the symbionts.
 Decomposition enables the larvae to unlock the wood by producing white rot.
 The mycetangia of this and other wasps from the family Siricidae support a close relationship with saprobiontic fungi.
 Without the process of decomposition of the host tree and weakening of the infested tree, the development of larvae is arrested.
 If the tree can recover from the consequences of the wasp secretion, it blocks the boreholes with resin, thus killing the larvae.

 Host spectrum

-The sirex woodwasp only attacks conifers, especially pines.
+The European woodwasp only attacks conifers, especially pines.
 In its usual habitat, these are mainly Pinus sylvestris, P. pinaster and P. nigra.
 In the Southern Hemisphere and in North America, the wasp attacks exotic and domestic pine species, generally in plantations.
 Examples include P. radiata and P. taeda in the United States.

-Unlike any other species of Siricidae, the sirex woodwasp can damage relatively healthy trees so heavily, they die back.
+Unlike any other species of Siricidae, the European woodwasp can damage relatively healthy trees so heavily, they die back.
 However, the wasp mainly infests weakened trees; only when the population is high does the insect also attack intact and healthy trees.
-Because the wasp larvae and the fungus need living wood, the sirex woodwasp does not infest dry or dead timber.
+Because the wasp larvae and the fungus need living wood, the European woodwasp does not infest dry or dead timber.
 However, wasps may hatch from processed wood which was already infested.

 Pines in North America that have been attacked or confirmed as hosts are: Scots (Pinus sylvestris), Monterey (P. radiata), loblolly (P. taeda), slash (P. elliottii), shortleaf (P. echinata), ponderosa (P. ponderosa), lodgepole (P. contorta), and jack (P. banksiana) (Haugen 1999).
 By the spring of 2011, S. noctilio had been found in Michigan, Pennsylvania, New York, and Vermont.

+Though pines are preferred, it has also been recorded attacking other genera in the Pinaceae, including Picea (spruces), Abies (firs), Pseudotsuga (douglas-firs), and Larix (larches).